WhackRock/docs/WHITEPAPER.md

 The protocol will introduce token-gating requirements to align long-term incentives and ensure quality control.
 Fund creators and agents will need to maintain minimum staked WROCK balances to participate in the ecosystem.
 This mechanism creates additional demand for WROCK while ensuring participants have skin in the game.

 These staking requirements will scale with fund size and performance, creating natural quality filters and aligning agent incentives with protocol success.
-The exact parameters will be determined through community governance as the protocol matures
+Token-gating ensures only committed participants can deploy agents with MCP tooling access

 ---